srl-ethz/hydra-documentation/docs/source/maintenance/parking.rst

 ..
 DANGER:: Do not move further to the back (positive Y) and do not move in X-direction!

 We will now edit the corresponting tfree.g, and tpre.g files, found in the "system" tab in the duet web interface.
+Always work on the respective .g file.
+If you are working on tool 0 the .g files are tfree0.g, tpre0.g and tpost0.g.

 tfree.g
 ^^^^^^^^